Elward Thomas Brady Jr.: Political career

-In 1971, prior to regular two-party competition, he was nominated in the Democratic primary election in 1971 to represent state House District 52, which includes part of Terrebonne Parish.
+In 1971, prior to regular two-party competition, he was nominated in the Democratic primary election to represent state House District 52, which includes part of Terrebonne Parish.

 In less than a year in the legislature, Brady faced the challenge of the 1973 Mississippi River floods, which weakened the Old River Control Structure of the Atchafalaya River.
 The situation created a threat to Morgan City, located in St. Mary Parish but within Brady's district.
 Each morning Brady was taken by helicopter from his home on Bayou Dularge to confer with Governor Edwards regarding the flooding.
 For his work in this venue Brady received the Louisiana Cross of Merit.
-After much politicking, he convinced Edwards of the need of a bridge at Bayou Dularge over the Intracoastal Waterway, but even after the structure was completed, many of Brady's constituents complained that the bridge should have also extended over the Houma Navigation Canal.
+After much politicking, he convinced Edwards of the need of a bridge at Bayou Dularge over the Intracoastal Waterway, but even after the structure was completed, many of Brady's constituents felt it should have also included a span across the Houma Navigation Canal.
 Brady also worked to adopt United States Coast Guard boater-safety regulations, but many constituents objected to the U.S. government dictating such policy.
 Ultimately, those same safety guidelines were implemented.

 Brady worked with the Louisiana State Police to investigate financial irregularities at the Louisiana Superdome.

 Morris Lottinger Jr., a retired judge of the Louisiana First Circuit Court of Appeal who served with Brady in the legislature, described his friend as "the consummate legislator.
 He was very serious about what he did.
 As far as I know, he never missed a vote unless it was absolutely necessary."

 Brady did not seek reelection in the first ever nonpartisan blanket primary held in Louisiana on November 1, 1975, but instead he ran unsuccessfully for the Louisiana State Senate in District 21, which includes Morgan City.
 Fellow Democrat Anthony Guarisco Jr., an attorney and native of Morgan City, won the election.
 Guarisco held the seat for three terms but was unseated in 1987 by future Governor Murphy J. Foster Jr. Brady later challenged the Representative-turned-Senator Leonard J. Chabert of Chauvin in Terrebonne Parish but lost once more.
+Brady's tenure in the Louisiana House of Representatives was marked by hands-on crisis response, infrastructure advocacy, and fiscal oversight, particularly in relation to flood protection and state-funded development projects like the Louisiana Superdome.